 Changes to SABRC Requirements Starting January 1, 2020

 Public Contract Code Sections 12203 and 12211 (AB 2675, Lowenthal.
 State agency: public contracts.)

-Existing law requires each state agency to ensure that at least 50% of reportable purchases, which are goods and materials that may be reported or categorized within a specified product category, are recycled products.
+Existing law requires each state agency to ensure that at least 50 percent of reportable purchases, which are goods and materials that may be reported or categorized within a specified product category, are recycled products.

-This bill would require each state agency to ensure that at least 75% of reportable purchases are recycled products on and after January 1, 2020, except for paint, antifreeze, and tires, which would remain at the 50% requirement.
+This bill would require each state agency to ensure that at least 75 percent of reportable purchases are recycled products on and after January 1, 2020, except for paint, antifreeze, and tires, which would remain at the 50 percent requirement.

 Existing law requires a state agency, except the Department of Forestry and Fire Protection, to annually report its progress in meeting recycled product purchasing requirements, as specified.